 Cheyenne Mountain Zoo

 Those who visit are advised to wear good walking shoes, as navigating the grounds and its steep climbs takes some amount of physical fitness!
-However, it’s all worth it in return for an unforgettable experience including the opportunity to hand feed the zoo’s giraffes.
+However, it’s all worth it in return for an unforgettable experience including the opportunity to hand feed the zoo’s iconic giraffes.

 Durango & Silverton Narrow Gauge Railroad